DYE Precision: Markers

 DYE markers are considered to be high end tournament level markers and have been used professionally since their inception.
 Their most notable marker the Matrix line is a spool valve operated electropneumatic marker that featured smooth "flowing" milling to the aluminum body and a soft shot profile.
-Many notable professional teams have used DYE markers including Los Angeles Ironmen, Tampa Bay Damage and Red Legion.
+In the year 2006, Dye Precision moves marker production to Taiwan so that the savings can be passed on to the players.
+Quality of machine work declined after the DM6 with larger variances of clearances between parts.
+Evidence Many notable professional teams have used DYE markers including Los Angeles Ironmen, Tampa Bay Damage and Red Legion.